canonical/platform-engineering-docs/reference/synapse/managed-microk8s-cluster.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 On bastion - **prod-synapse-external** environment
-Note: you can do this in prod-synapse-microk8s as well just mind the namespaces.
+Note: you can do this in prod-synapse-microk8s as well.
+Just mind the namespaces.

 Edit ingress daemonset to be deployed on all worker nodes and publish-status-address to 0.0.0.0